BartvonMeijenfeldt/Ghost/README.md

 Features:

 -Dutch/English language
--Possibility to start with (zero), one, two, three or four letters chosen randomly by the computer (but still possibly forming a word).
+-Start with zero, one, two or three letters chosen randomly by the computer (but still possibly forming a word).
 -Player names
 -High scores